bwmp/MC/README.md

-# Spiriten's List of Semi-Useful Information on Minecraft Servers
+# Spiriten's List of Semi-Useful Information about Minecraft Servers

 What this repository is for is a place for me to compile information about Minecraft servers that I find interesting and / or think people